If you have travelled to attend one of our events, welcome!

 The Tamar Valley is renowned for its wines, so that’s an obvious starting point.
 Keep an eye out for cellar doors including:

 There really are too many to list here, so check out the Tamar Valley Wine Route website or drop in to the Tamar Valley Wine Centre in Exeter to taste all the wines in one place.
 Prefer gin?
 No worries, a trip to the Turner Stillhouse (conveniently located next door to Tamar Ridge winery) is just the thing.
+We also recommend Brady’s Lookout Cider and Miner’s Gold Brewery, Taproom, and Restaurant in Beaconsfield for those looking for something other than wine.
 Many cellar doors also serve delicious food with a focus on showcasing local produce.
-Like truffles.
-The kitchen at Tamar Valley Truffles is producing some delectable creations — visits to their farm are by appointment.
+Please note that several cellar doors now require bookings for COVID safety due to their intimate spaces and personalised service.

 Kick off your shoes and feel the sand between your toes at Greens Beach.
-This favourite with the locals is also the doorstep to the Narawntapu National Park.
-We recommend a short walk from the carpark to the West Head lookout with breathtaking, clifftop views to Badger Head beach and along the North-West coast as far as Table Cape and the Dial Ranges.
-Other beaches worth a look are Gravelly Beach (keep your shoes on), Beauty Point and Low Head.
+This favourite with the locals is also the doorstep of the Narawntapu National Park.
+We recommend the 3-hour return walk from the carpark to the West Head lookout with breathtaking, clifftop views of Badger Head beach and along the North-West coast as far as Table Cape and the Dial Ranges.
+Other beaches worth a look are Gravelly Beach (keep your shoes on), Beauty Point, and Low Head (featuring delightful little penguins and the historic pilot station).

 Walks abound in the Tamar Valley region, all depending on your time and stamina.
-The Tamar Island Wetlands is an easy trek on boardwalk that will reward you with sights of birdlife on the estuary, flora and fauna.
-Notley Gorge is a photographer’s paradise; a thriving oasis of ferns, mosses and soaring gums.
+The Tamar Island Wetlands is an easy trek on the boardwalk that will reward you with sights of birdlife on the estuary, flora, and fauna.
+Notley Fern Gorge features a short 45-minute walk and is a photographer’s paradise; a thriving oasis of ferns, mosses, and soaring gums.
 Check out the Parks Tasmania website to further whet your appetite for adventure in Tasmania’s pristine wilderness.
+If a more manicured view of nature is your cup of tea, check out the Launceston Parks and Gardens guide.

 The experiences in the Tamar Valley are as diverse as the landscapes.
 Here are a few unexpected places you might be interested to include on your travel itinerary: